 “E. D. Lynch,” Winnipeg Free Press, 21 April 1941, page 15.

-We thank Brad Lynch for providing additional information used here.
+We thank Brad Lynch and Oliver Bernuetz (Legislative Library of Manitoba) for providing additional information used here.

 This page was prepared by Gordon Goldsborough.